 You can spread kindness in your community by donating to a local cause.
 You could donate clothes and toys to a charity shop, or donate some cans to the local food bank.
 If you have time, you could volunteer.
-There are lots of volunteer opportunities available from animal care to befriending, and details of how to get started can be found here.
+There are lots of volunteer opportunities available from animal care to befriending.
+Get involved in volunteering,

 We are lucky enough to share our planet with a huge array of curious creatures and amazing animals.
 Extending our kindness to animals is good for us too, with research showing that spending time with animals helps boost our mood, reduce blood pressure and even increase our energy levels.
 You can show kindness to animals in many ways; If you have an outdoor space you can make an easy homemade bird feeder to put in the garden by following this tutorial.
 Or you could take a trip to feed the ducks and other birds at the park.
 Remember that bread is not good for ducks – but they really like cooked rice, oats and even peas!

 3. The gift of giving

 There’s certainly truth in the old adage “It’s the thought that counts”.
 Did you know that random acts of kindness such as giving gifts can reduce stress and even boost our immune systems?
 It needn’t be a costly gift either.
 You could do a drawing for someone, or write them a letter.
 All it takes is something small to let someone know you’re thinking of them.